 Do Not Track

 The Do Not Track setting requests that a web application disables either its tracking or cross-site user tracking of an individual user.
-We never track your users, so we skip requests with the Do Not Track enabled.
-The stats will not include visitors with the Do Not Track enabled.
+We never track your users, but by default we also skip requests with Do-Not-Track enabled.
+The stats will not include visitors when Do-Not-Track is enabled.
+Read more on how to disable this behavior.